Family Educational Rights and Privacy Act of 1974

 - Records concerning admissions to an academic component of the university which the student has never attended.

-Questions concerning the Family Educational Rights and Privacy Act (FERPA) may be referred to the Interim Director of Records.
+Questions concerning the Family Educational Rights and Privacy Act (FERPA) may be referred to the Director of Records.

 Releasing Non-Directory Information